Prime Minister of India: Residence

-The 7, Lok Kalyan Marg, previously called 7, Race Course Road, in New Delhi, currently serves as the official place of residence for the prime minister of India.
+The 7, Race Course Road, officially called 7, Lok Kalyan Marg, in New Delhi, currently serves as the official place of residence for the prime minister of India.

-The residence during the tenure of Nehru, the first prime minister, was Teen Murti Bhavan.
+The residence during the tenure of the first prime minister, Jawaharlal Nehru, was Teen Murti Bhavan.
 Lal Bahadur Shastri chose 10, Janpath as an official residence.
 Indira Gandhi resided at 1, Safdarjung Road.
-Rajiv Gandhi became the first prime minister to use 7, Lok Kalyan Marg as his residence, which was used by his successors.
+Rajiv Gandhi became the first prime minister to use 7, Race Course Road as his residence, which was used by his successors.